Phil takes a closer look at the incredible costumes of the Star Wars Universe

 The Jedi robes were gloriously outstanding and the Sith robes, in complete contrast were dark and foreboding giving the display a welcome balance between the opposing sides of the force.
 Bright fluorescent tube light aligned the floor which transitioned in colour from the lightest of blue to the darkest of red which only further intensified the parallel between the sides of Sith and Jedi.
 However, following the course of the interchanging light along the floor we were conducted toward the finale of the entire exhibition, for taking pride of place upon its own pedestal was the original Darth Vader costume made famous by the acting prowess of Dave Prowse and the unmistakable vocal tones of James Earl Jones.

 The euphoric sight was an incredible experience and a humbling vision to witness.
 Standing before us, highlighted by the very same interchangeable tube lights that aligned the rear of the set was the dark lord of the Sith himself.
 The changing light accentuated the jet black armour of the most famous villain in Hollywood history giving him the foreboding image he had upheld over the last four decades.
 It is easy to understate just how imposing the costume looks atop its impressive podium, but take a devoted fans word for it, once illuminated by the vibrant lighting you can certainly feel the force radiating from it.

-It was a real test of our character to leave the event, but an interview with the exhibitions organiser awaited us and being the true warriors we are, we left Vader behind to intimidate the next would be Jedi to enter his domain.
+It was a real test of our character to leave the event, but an interview with the organiser of the exhibition awaited us and being the true warriors we are, we left Vader behind to intimidate the next would-be Jedi to enter his domain.

 What an amazing experience…